-I had three conversations with Uber drivers, and each one of them told me they drove exclusively for Uber.
+I had three conversations with Uber drivers about their thoughts on Lyft vs Uber, and each one of them told me they drove exclusively for Uber.
 They presented some sound rationale for their driving decision.
 And still, after hearing all their well thought out reasons, I choose to drive primarily for Lyft.
 While each driver will have his or her individual desires, wants and needs, mine lead me straight ahead toward Lyft as my primary rideshare company.

 While I drive almost exclusively for Lyft, I am also an active driver for Uber.
 It is important to have both companies available to you.
 You never know when one service will go down, such as what happened to Uber for a few hours back in 2016.